-As promised, let me explain the reasons.
-Of course, I don´t know your preferences about shopping and you might disagree.
-But when I do shopping in a foreign country, I do it because of two things.
+As mentioned at the beginning, let me explain the reasons.
+Of course, I don´t know your preferences about shopping and you might disagree with my arguments.
+But when I do shopping in a foreign country, I do it because of two things:

 Firstly, I like to get something which is not offered in my country.
 Much to my regret I had to notice that in Panama City they have actually the same stuff like in Germany and resultant probably the same things you can get everywhere in the northern hemisphere.